Mrian07/Proyeksi/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-faq/README.md

 After that you can quit the console by entering `exit`.

-## Do you have a reseller program for OpenProject?
+## Do you have a reseller program for ProyeksiApp?

-We provide a [reseller program](https://www.openproject.org/reseller-program/) exclusively for OpenProject Enterprise on-premises (currently not for the Enterprise cloud) and offer a 25% discount on the regular prices as a part of this.
+We provide a [reseller program](https://www.openproject.org/reseller-program/) exclusively for ProyeksiApp Enterprise on-premises (currently not for the Enterprise cloud) and offer a 25% discount on the regular prices as a part of this.
 Once you purchased the first Enterprise on-premises license for a client, you receive an Enterprise on-premises license for 25 users free of charge for your internal use.
 Please refer to the link above for more information and the conditions regarding this offer.
 Please [let us know](mailto:sales@openproject.com) if you have a particular customer request that we can send you a quote for.